chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_lightweight_resource_compared_to_platform_resource.rst

    attribute :path,     :kind_of => String
    attribute :checksum, :regex => /^[a-zA-Z0-9]{64}$/

-Hopefully this shows the similarities and differences between resources and lightweight resources.
+What this shows are the similarities and differences between resources and lightweight resources.
 The lightweight resources are easier to write and understand, plus they can offer much the same (if not identical) functionality as the more complex resources that are built into |chef|.